 Joan Teats Inspirational Team Award

 Begun in 2014, this award is a tribute to our founder, Joan Teats.
-She saw a need 38 years ago, and made great forward strides to create the Girls Junior Americas Cup.
+She saw a need so many years ago, and made great forward strides to create the Girls Junior Americas Cup.
 The boys had one, so why not the girls???
 Since then, this event has grown into an elite college style tournament for young women.
 Each team member is awarded a charm with an inspirational word on it to wear.
 Inspiring words are: Leadership, Sportsmanship, Honesty, Respect and Friendship!
 Who will win this year?